 Note that you may need to change the “ExecStart” to point at your hass install.
 Mine was in a different location than what Home Assistant had listed on their site.
 Finally, if you changed your username, then be sure that is what follows the “@” in the file name.

 And again we will need to configure it to autostart:

 You can call “sudo systemctl stop firstname.lastname@example.org” to stop the service, or with “start” to boot it up again. “restart” is useful if you made changes and need to restart the server.
 Finally, you can run “sudo journalctl -f -u home-assistant@pi” to view a log of your Home Assistant service.
 I like to keep this in its own terminal for easy debugging through the VNC.

 At this point, you should have everything you need running!
 No devices/sensors are yet configured, but you can look over the “Components” page on Home Assistant to see what suits your needs.
 I’m personally a fan of Z-Wave as it does not require any third-party services.

-I am still new to a lot of this, but I’m excited about home automation and willing to share what little knowledge I have.
+I’m excited about home automation and willing to share what knowledge I have.
 I am including part of a copy of my configuration (working as of Home Assistant 0.17.2).
 The only notable feature thus far is that I have it configured to send me a text when the washer/dryer is done, thanks to Google Voice, a Gen5 Z-Wave Z-Stick, and a couple of Z-Wave Energy Switches.
 It may not be perfect (and I should probably move it into a couple of scripts), but again, I’m eager to share and contribute to the open-source home automation community.